-Working from a home office space will feel like you’re working from an office outside from home.
+Working from a home office space will feel like you’re working from an office outside of the home.

-But I read about bloggers who say there are writing in their pajamas on the bed, from the living room couch, etc.
+But I read about bloggers who say they are writing in their pajamas on the bed, from the living room couch, etc.

-This is not a great idea if you want to improve your productivity and establish yourself as an expert blogger or freelance writer.
+This is not a great idea if you want to improve your productivity and prove yourself as an expert blogger or freelance writer.

 You have a TV and other devices that cause distractions in your living room, your bedroom and other areas, including kids playing around the house.

 These will never improve your productivity.
 Your home office is your personal office space and not a place for kids to play around.
 This is where you get creative, where you come up with incredible ideas, put your ideas together, and make them come alive.

 Hence, take time to set up a functional office in a distraction-free space.
 Remove all clusters, everything that is not needed.
 Make your home office the best working space ever.

 Invest in office items such as furniture.
 Get a comfortable desk and office chair, as well as other components of an amazing office, including a sound system to suit the atmosphere.